by Wm. Robert Johnston

 Trends among states in abortions at greater than 20 weeks' gestation

-Despite the relatively uniform nationwide percentage of late-term abortions in the last 20 years, there is signficant variation in this percentage among states.
+Despite the relatively uniform late-term abortion fraction nationwide in the last 20 years, there is signficant variation in this fraction among states.
 In the figure below, states have been assigned to three groups, either high, medium, or low abortion percentage based on average percentage in recent decades.
-States are assigned to their respective groups throughout the timeseries, and the groups are: high (9 states--California, Colorado, Georgia, Kansas, New Jersey, New Mexico, New York, Oregon, and Washington), medium (12 states--Hawaii, Illinois, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, Texas, and Wisconsin), and low (remaining 27 states plus the District of Columbia, omitting Florida and New Hampshire due to lack of data).
+States are assigned to their respective groups throughout the timeseries (i.e., states do not move between groups during the time period shown).
+The groups used are: high (9 states--California, Colorado, Georgia, Kansas, New Jersey, New Mexico, New York, Oregon, and Washington), medium (12 states--Hawaii, Illinois, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, Texas, and Wisconsin), and low (remaining 27 states plus the District of Columbia, omitting Florida and New Hampshire due to lack of data).
 Only reported abortions are used for the calculated group percentages (i.e., no assumed state-level data).

 Late-term abortion percentage was about 1.5% for the high group in 1982-1991, then abruptly rose to about 2.5% where it remained through 2015.
 Percentage for the low group has ranged from 0.2% to 0.5%, and percentage for the medium group has ranged from 0.5% to 1.4%.
 This illustrates the significant variation between states in late-term abortion practice.
 These variations are only partly due to policy differences; note that policy differences were less significant for most of the time period shown than in the last decade.
 Some of the variation reflects differences in abortion "services" among states (i.e., the presence or absence of abortionists that conduct late-term abortions).
 Variation resulting from this issue is exaggerated in the data because of signficant levels of interstate travel to obtain late-term abortions (most of the available data are by state of occurrence, not state of residence).
 Nonetheless, the variations are also partly due to broad differences in abortion practices by women in various states.